roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 #### LEDs

-The `Leds` class in `turtlebot4_node` controls the states of the HMI LEDs on the Turtlebot4 Standard.
-It is not used for the Turtlebot4 Lite.
+The `Leds` class in `turtlebot4_node` controls the states of the HMI LEDs on the TurtleBot 4.
+It is not used for the TurtleBot 4 Lite.

 There are 5 status LEDs which are controlled by the node: `POWER`, `MOTOR`, `COMMS`, `WIFI`, and `BATTERY`.
 There are also 2 user LEDs: `USER_1` and `USER_2` which are controlled by the user via the */hmi/led* topic.
 The `BATTERY` and `USER_2` LEDs consist of a red and green LED which allows them to be turned on as either green, red, or yellow (red + green).
 The rest are green only.